anjor/pltr-cli/docs/examples/gallery.md

 Real-world examples and use cases for pltr-cli.
 Copy, adapt, and use these examples for your own data analysis and automation needs.

+## 📤 Data Import/Export Examples

+### CSV Upload to Foundry
+Complete examples for uploading CSV files to Foundry datasets.
+See [CSV Upload Examples](csv-upload.md) for:
+- Simple CSV upload to new dataset
+- Batch CSV processing
+- Transaction management for safe uploads
+- Large file handling with progress tracking
+- Error handling and retry logic
+- Python scripts for programmatic uploads

 ## 📊 Data Analysis Examples

 ### 1. Sales Performance Dashboard